 Many of our Sixth Formers apply to university.
 There are ample opportunities to sample taster courses, workshops, open days, work experience and lectures to support their application and students are welcome to book individual help and guidance with the school’s careers advisers.
 We also provide students with support to apply to technical courses, apprenticeships and school leaver programmes.

 Please see the documentation below for more information on our Careers Programme.

 Careers Talk Week

 We are extremely fortunate to have fantastic alumni who are invited in each year at the beginning of March, for our dedicated Careers Talk Week.
-Up to 16 talks are organised for the week and students in Years 9-13 are encouraged to attend where they have the opportunity to ask practical questions and learn about the different entry routes in to a particular job or profession.
+Around 16 talks are organised for the week and students in Years 9-13 are encouraged to attend where they have the opportunity to ask practical questions and learn about the different entry routes in to a particular job or profession.
 This can include advice on CVs, qualifications and the interview process.
-More can be read about this annual activity in the March editions of the school newsletter.
+More can be read about this annual activity in the school newsletters.

-We are also working with the Careers and Enterprise Company who are helping schools to link with local employers to encourage more interaction with the workplace.
+We work with the Careers and Enterprise Company who are helping schools to link with local employers to encourage more interaction with the workplace.
+We have been matched with AECOME to help us to work towards the 8 Gatsby Benchmarks.
+Meetings take place on a regular basis to discuss progress.
 More information here: www.careersandenterprise.co.uk

-New to our programme this year is a Careers Fair where local employers and education providers will be invited in to meet our students and give them information on technical qualifications, apprenticeships and employment opportunities.
+We hold an annual Careers Fair where local employers and education providers are invited in to meet our students and give them information on technical qualifications, apprenticeships and employment opportunities.
+Providers of approved technical education qualifications or apprenticeships are also invited to address students during the standard school day.
 Please find below our Provider Access policy.
-If anyone wishes to take part in this event, they should contact our Head of Careers, Mrs Carol Whiter, on email@example.com
+If anyone wishes to address our students or take part in Careers Fair they should contact our Head of Careers, Ms A Stein.